 Gizmodo‘s attempt to reveal Donald Trump’s administration ineptitude when it comes to cybersecurity fails to impress.
 Mac users are warned that the HandBrake DVD-ripping app has been compromised by malware.
 And will the US Army insist IT security professionals spend months ironing their bedsheets..?

-All this and more is discussed in the latest edition of the “Smashing Security” podcast by computer security veterans Graham Cluley and Carole Theriault, joined this week by special guest Paul Ducklin from Sophos.
+All this and more is discussed in the latest edition of the “Smashing Security” podcast by cybersecurity veterans Graham Cluley and Carole Theriault, joined this week by special guest Paul Ducklin from Sophos.

 - Here’s How Easy It Is to Get Trump Officials to Click on a Fake Link in Email – Gizmodo.